johnklint81/2D_gas/README.md

 # 2D_gas
 2D gas in a box using a Lennard-Jones potential.
-In progress - Not working!
+In progress - Now working!